-- 5.1 The Trust has all the powers of an NHS foundation trust as set out in the 2006 Act. - 5.2 All the powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 5.3 Any of the powers of the Trust may be delegated to a committee of Directors or to an Executive Director in accordance with this Constitution and the Standing Orders of the Board of Directors.
+- 5.2 All the powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 5.3 Any of the powers of the Trust may be delegated to a committee of Directors or to an Executive Director in accordance with this Constitution and the Standing Orders of the Board of Directors.